CSUN-UCLA Bridges to Stem Cell Research Program

 - Commitment to goals of the program

 - Applications will be screened for compliance with eligibility requirements and scored by the admissions committee.

 - Highest scoring students will be referred to the project director, Dr. Malone, for final approval.

 - Participant selection procedures have been developed to ensure all eligible students have equal opportunity for selection.

 - All admitted students will attend a mandatory orientation at CSUN describing the specific requirements and expectations of the program.

 - Before beginning their internships on August 1, students will enroll in a week-long stem cell techniques course that provides hands on laboratory training in hESCs at the CIRM-funded Shared Research Laboratory at USC (tuition and fees will be paid for by the grant).

 - Students will also be required to take the necessary safety training workshops at UCLA before beginning their internships.

 How Do I Apply?

-Students interested in any of the remaining cohorts (Fall 2014 and Fall 2015) are invited to apply at the CSUN Biology web page.
+Students are invited to apply at the CSUN Biology web page.
 Download the application—.
 Applications are to be accepted until all slots have been filled.